nicoll-douglas/mp3zy/backend/README.md

 - `download_id` - The ID associated with a download record.
 - `old_status` - The status of the download on its last update.
 - `status` - The current status of the download.
-- `downloaded_bytes` - The number of bytes already downloaded.
+- `downloaded_bytes` - The number of bytes already downloaded if the download was started.
-- `total_bytes` - The total number of bytes that is being downloaded.
+- `total_bytes` - The total number of bytes that is being downloaded if the download was started.
-- `speed` - The current speed of the download in bytes per second.
+- `speed` - The current speed of the download in bytes per second if the download was started.
-- `eta` - The ETA of the download (estimated time until it completes) in seconds.
+- `eta` - The ETA of the download (estimated time until it completes) in seconds if the download was started.
 - `artist_names` - The names of the artists associated with the track being downloaded.
 - `track_name` - The name of the track being downloaded.
 - `codec` - The audio codec of the final file that will be output by the download.